milkmansson/toit-ema/README.md

 // prints the n'th sample number vs, its weight in the average, and a running
 // total - at sample 11, all later/older values only account for just over 1%.
+// The 20th sample now has .05% weight in the present calculation.
 01:     31.00000%        (total 31.00000%)
 02:     21.39000%        (total 52.39000%)
 03:     14.75910%        (total 67.14910%)